Build. Measure. Learn.

 Learn What Your Market and Customers Need

-Before you build or measure anything, it’s important to learn as much as possible about your target users and your market.
+Before you build or measure your product, it’s important to learn as much as possible about your target users and your market.
 That’s why planning is the first stage of the product management lifecycle.
 Creating a solid plan based on customer insights makes moving through the development process as efficient and seamless as possible.

 Just take a look at the following diagram of the various steps in the product development process as they move through different stages of cross-functional collaboration.
 We break it down based on types of team structure.